Our rating(3.5/5)

 FINAL RATING [3.5/5]

-Bottom line: Revolut Reader can work for account holders if taking payments at least weekly, but not all the time.
-For a smoother payment process, it’s a better experience to have a card reader that has a dedicated app.
+Bottom line: Revolut Reader or Terminal can work for business account holders if taking payments at least weekly, but not all the time at high volumes.

 Payments